VForWaTer/json2aRgs/README.md

 ## Parse Parameters Inside a Docker Container (tool)

-The function get_parameters() is intended to be used within a docker container with a certain file structure to read keyword arguments from the file `/in/parameters.json` automagically.
+The functions `get_parameters()` and `get_data` are intended to be used within a docker container with a certain file structure to read keyword arguments from the file `/in/input.json` automagically.
 The file `/src/tool.yaml` contains specifications on these keyword arguments, which are then passed as input to containerized R tools in the [tool-runner framework](https://github.com/hydrocode-de/tool-runner).

 A template for a containerized R tool, which can be used as a basis for